Yamavu/PicoMite_User_Manual/src/command/math.md

 This command rotates the coordinate pairs in `xin()` and `yin()` around the centre point defined by `x` and `y` by the angle `a` and puts the results in `xout()` and `yout()`.

-The input and output arrays can be the same and the rotation angle is, by default, in radians but this can be changed using the
+The input and output arrays can be the same and the rotation angle is, by default, in radians but this can be changed using the [OPTION ANGLE](../option/angle.md) command.

+## Quaternion arithmetic

 ### MATH Q_INVERT inQ(), outQ()